-A reasonable number of witnesses shall be permitted to attend Committee meetings without the loss of pay when their presence is required because of the Commonwealth's refusal to accept the witnesses' written statements, as provided for in the attached Rules of Procedure.
+A reasonable number of witnesses shall be permitted to attend Committee meetings, without suffering the loss of any pay, when their presence is required because of the Commonwealth's refusal to accept the witnesses' written statements, as provided for in the attached Rules of Procedure (Appendix C).
 Grievants shall be treated in exactly the same manner as witnesses under this procedure.

-An officer who presents a grievance or sits on a Joint Area Committee Panel, shall do so with pay, provided the Union has indicated their desire to have that person participate in the procedure.
+An officer who presents a grievance or sits on a State Committee Panel shall do so with pay, provided the FOP has indicated its desire in advance to have that person participate in the procedure.
 The number of officers so designated shall not be abused.